The Best Flowering Shrubs and Bushes in the U.S.

-Hydrangea macrophylla (Big Leaf or French Hydrangea) is the single most popular species.
-A recent, highly successful variety, is Limelight which has exceptionally large and numerous white flowers.
+Hydrangea macrophylla (Bigleaf or French Hydrangea) is the single most popular species.
+A recent, highly successful variety is Limelight, which has exceptionally large and numerous white flowers.

 Mophead and Lacecap Hydrangeas are more traditional forms with beautiful blue or pink flowers.

-Growing zones, 3-9, depending on the variety.
+They will grow in zones 3-9, depending on the variety.